a little @ me

 You may contact me at sbodus AT yahoo dot com.
 Spam will be roundfiled.

 The name of this blog is an oblique reference to Little Red Riding Hood as well as a nod to my WIP Out of the Woods.
 Yes, I do know that the name is actually from a chirpy little song about going to Grandma’s house, but it always makes me think of Red’s surprise encounter with a wolf at her grandmother’s cabin in the woods.
-I’m fascinated by the tale because of analyses I’ve read which point to the underlying incest issue.
+I also know that this fairy tale has some sinister interpretations.

-Here are two excerpts from my memoir (originally titled Black Sheep Sings), now Out of the Woods::
+Here are two excerpts from my memoir-in-progress (originally titled Black Sheep Sings), now Out of the Woods::

 Black Sheep Sings excerpt